 Today, we offer our members a warm welcome centred on our beautiful clubhouse in central London, and the chance to get involved in all kinds of social, cultural and education activities around the world.

 ROSL is a self-funded organisation which operates under a Royal Charter and 'aims at promoting an enduring multi-racial fellowship pledged to the support of the Commonwealth and to the service of others and humanity at large.'

-Benefits include the use of both clubhouses in London and Edinburgh, and the opportunity to visit over 90 reciprocal clubs around the world.
+Benefits include the use of our clubhouse in London, and the opportunity to visit over 100 reciprocal clubs around the world.
 ROSL members are also invited to attend a wide variety of events including tastings, dinners, cultural outings, concerts and art exhibitions.

 Upon receipt of a completed application form, membership will be processed within 5-7 working days.

-The joining fee, which is applicable per household, is a one-off administration fee payable upon joining the League.
+The joining fee, which is applicable per household, is a one-off administration fee payable upon joining the club.

 ROSL operates a smart/casual dress code policy.
-No sports wear, trainers or shorts should be worn in the clubhouses.
-Gentlemen are required to wear a jacket when dining in the Restaurant.
 The full dress code can be found here.

 Members are asked to be considerate of others when making and receiving calls on mobile phones.
-Mobiles are not to be used in the bars, restaurants or drawing rooms of both clubhouses.
+Mobiles are not to be used in the bar, restaurant or drawing room.

 As far in advance as possible.
 We recommend a minimum of three weeks on average.

 In the unfortunate event of you needing to cancel your accommodation booking a one-night fee will be charged, unless cancellation is received 48 hours prior to arrival (specifically cancellation is required before midday, two days prior to your arrival).